leeyiwei93/gaitAnalysis_mobile/README.md

     * Show in-frame likelihood -- Displays InFrameLikelihood score for each landmark
     * Visualize z value -- Uses different colors to indicate z difference (red: smaller z, blue: larger z)
     * Rescale z value for visualization -- Maps the smallest z value to the most red and the largest z value to the most blue.
 This makes z difference more obvious
-    * Run classification -- Classify squat and pushup poses.
-Count reps in streaming mode.
+    * Run classification -- Classify toe-off and heel strike poses.

 ## Support